psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

   alt: *name
 ---

-The _observer_[^fn-observer] design pattern is by far the most popular and widely known among _behavioural patterns_[^fn-behavioural-patterns].
+The observer[^fn-observer] design pattern is by far the most popular and widely known among behavioural design patterns[^fn-behavioural-patterns].
 Unfortunately, unlike other mainstream languages out there, the C++ standard library doesn't provide out of the box observer implementation.
-Luckily, [Boost][url-boost] contains [Signals2][url-signals2], a _signal/slot_[^fn-signals-slots] library which can serve as a basis for an observer.
+Luckily, [Boost][url-boost] contains [Signals2][url-signals2], a signal/slot[^fn-signals-slots] library which can serve as a basis for an observer.
 Using Signals2 as it is, however, is not so convenient in object‐oriented program due to the need of manually coded _register_ and _notify_ class methods for each of signal/slot pairs.
-This article suggests an _observable_ _mixin_[^fn-mixin] which attempts to solve the outlined problem.
+This article suggests an _observable_ mixin[^fn-mixin] which attempts to solve the outlined problem.

 ## Motivating Example